openharmony/docs/en/application-dev/reference/errorcodes/errorcode-geoLocationManager.md

 **Solution**

-Try the reverse geocoding query again.
+Perform a query again.

-## 3301400 Geocoding Query Failure
+## 3301400 Query Failed During Geocoding

-**Error Message**
+**Error Information**

 Geocoding query failed.

 **Description**

-This error code is reported for a geocoding query failure.
+This error code is reported if the query during geocoding has failed.

 **Possible Causes**